EmmaEwert/KITTY/docs/manual/tutorial.rst

 asset, and dragging or adding the component to the prefab's root GameObject (called Player).
 Reimport your tilemap to make Unity apply the changes to your Player prefab.

+.. figure:: images/tutorial-grid-movement.gif
+	:align: center

 	Tile widths in KITTY are always exactly one Unity unit wide, so moving one unit in any direction corresponds exactly to moving one tile in that direction.
 Because we're always adding integers, the character position doesn't suffer from floating point inaccuracies.

-.. figure:: images/tutorial-grid-movement.gif

 If you go into Play Mode, the character moves when you give it directional input, and it also stays exactly on the tile positions – but it's way too fast, potentially moving one tile per frame!